-The Earth Dynamics Research Group at Curtin University has the potential to develop a PhD research project involving a tectonostratigraphic study of Palaeo- to Mesoproterozoic South China.
+The Earth Dynamics Research Group at Curtin University has an open PhD research project involving a tectonostratigraphic study of Palaeo- to Mesoproterozoic South China.
 The candidate will join a diverse team of researchers working on supercontinent cycles and global geodynamics led by ARC Australian Laureate Fellow Prof. Z.X.
 Li, within the School of Earth and Planetary Sciences.
-The potential position is 3-4 years full-time with the successful applicant being offered a competitive scholarship stipend.
+The available position is 3-4 years full-time with the successful applicant being offered a competitive scholarship stipend.

 This project aims to test Nuna supercontinent models through comparison of the Palaeo- to Mesoproterozoic tectonostratigraphy of the Yangtze Block with that of Australia and NW Laurentia.